Chanote Title Deed Thailand Explained, NS4j Guide (2026)

 - Is your specific unit’s title deed properly registered?

 A condo built on anything other than Chanote land cannot be properly registered under the Condominium Act and cannot legally be sold to foreign buyers under the 49% quota.
-This is why all legitimate Phuket condo developments for the international market are on Chanote land — but verify, don’t assume.
+This is why all legitimate Phuket condo developments for the international market are on Chanote land, but verify, don’t assume.

-Chanote for Villas: Land + Building Structure
+What Should You Know About Chanote for Villas: Land + Building Structure?

 - Land title: Chanote confirmed for the villa plot